oconnor663/jacko.io/posts/safety_and_soundness.md

 in their implementations, as does any function like `File::open` that talks to the OS.
-This leads to a common question: **"If Rust can't actually guarantee that all safe code is sound, how is it any safer than C or C++?"** It's hard to give a short answer to that question, so this article is my attempt at a medium-length answer.
+This leads to a common question: **"If Rust can't actually guarantee that all safe code is sound, how is it any safer than C or C++?"** It's hard to give a short answer to that question, so this post is my attempt at a medium-length answer.

 ## The short answer